 We’ve preprocessed our data, built, trained, and saved our model.
 Now, we can begin making some predictions with it.
-Once our input string has been formatted into the correct dictionary-tensors format, we can pass them to the predict method.
+After our input string has been formatted into the correct dictionary-tensors format, we can pass them to the predict method.
 This will return an array of probabilities across each output label.

 Here, we can see the probabilities of the essay text belonging to each of the prompts.
 We can consider three highest probabilities of the returned array.

 We can consider the top three probabilistic scores for the respective essay text and append it to a data frame. top_1 — denotes the high probability score.